SFB-ELAINE/WebProv/README.md

 heroku addons:create graphenedb:dev-free --app $app
 ```

-Then, using the online dashboard, connect this repository to GitHub for automatic deployments on merge by clicking `Enable Automatic Deploys`.
-Once this connection is made, merged PRs will automatically be deployed.
+Then, using the online dashboard, this repository was connected to GitHub for automatic deployments by clicking the `Enable Automatic Deploys` button.
+Now that this connection has been made, all merged PRs will trigger a new deployment of the backend.
 > This requires admin access to the repository.

 The last step is determining the domain of the deployed backend and inserting that url into the frontend so that the deployed frontend is pointing at the correct location.
 Within `Netlify`, go to `Settings` > `Build & deploy` > `Environment` > `Environment variables` and then set `VUE_APP_BACKEND_URL` to whatever url the backend is deployed at (ex. `https://web-prov-backend.herokuapp.com/`).

 ### Frontend
 The frontend is currently being deployed using `Netlify`.
-The following instructions can be used to create the `Netlify` application.
+The following instructions were used to create the `Netlify` application:

 1. Create a `New site from Git`.
 1. Click `Continuous Deployment` > `GitHub`.
 1. Find the repository.